Actively Recruiting

 • Severe liver dysfunction (Child-C grade)

-• Chronic renal failure with glomerular filtration rate less than 15 ml/min/1.73 m2, except if on continuous renal replacement therapy
+• Chronic renal failure with glomerular filtration rate less than 15 ml/min/1.73 m2 except if on continuous renal replacement therapy

-• History of seizure disorder
+• Known seizure disorder

-• Contraindications to gastrointestinal drug administration
+• Any contraindication to gastrointestinal drug administration

-• Pregnant or breastfeeding
+• Pregnant or lactating women

 • Active bleeding